• Home

 How important is reputation management for your business?

-Reputation management is the single most valuable asset to an organisation.
 Good or bad, a company’s reputation says something about who they are, what they believe in and how they operate – regardless of whether these perceived ideas are factual.

 Reputation is defined as a social construct based on the collective opinions held by other people in relation to another person or object.
 Reputation management is the monitoring, influencing and controlling of an individual, group or organisation’s reputation.